Consumer credit

 On 1 April 2014, the Financial Conduct Authority (FCA) took over regulation of consumer credit work and the SRA's group consumer credit licence disappeared, meaning law firms lost the benefit of the group licence for all consumer credit activities.

 Since 1 April 2014, consumer credit activities fall within the Exempt Professional Firms (EPF) regime.
-You can therefore undertake certain consumer credit activities under the EPF regime (ie without being licensed by the FCA), so long as:
+You can therefore undertake certain regulated consumer credit activities under the EPF regime (ie without being authorised by the FCA), so long as:

 1. you register on the FCA’s EPF register, and